ziap/ziap.github.io/content/blog/polymorphism/index.md

 }
 ```

-The `Shape` class is the same as the above, but notice that we need double
+The `Shape` class is the same as the above, but notice that we need to have
-pointer indirection, because every shape in the array is still a pointer to the
-actual non-abstract shape.
-This means that every single shape is allocated
+double pointer indirection.
+Unlike the example above, the shapes don't actually
+exist until we read the file at run-time.
+Because the memory layout for every
+shape is different and unknown, we can't just store them in a contiguous region
+of memory.
+Which means that every element of the shapes array must be
-individually on the heap, which is pretty expensive, and you can mess up if
+heap-allocated individually.
+That is pretty expensive, and you can mess up if
 you're not careful.
 So instead of using raw pointers, in the spirit of C++,
 here is a safer and potentially faster version of the previous function: